cell2silicon/Web-scraping-challenge/README.md

 # Web-scraping-challenge
 <br/> 1.
 I started to scrape this with jupyter first.
 <br/> 2.
 Once I had it working in the jupyter, I took that code to scraper.py.
 <br/> 3.
-Made engine connection and using beautiful soup I connected it to url.
+Created engine and connection with Mongodb.
 <br/> 4.
 Once URL was connected I made flask app.
 <br/> 5.
 After making sure that the flask app is working and scraping the data, I wrote HTML code.
 <br/> 6.
 Made sure that HTML has the positioning and the sections set in right place.